mokagio/Stream/README.md

 That seems like a Regexp job to me, but how to make only that piece of text interactive?
 Maybe using a well placed subview?
 Or hacking around with the touchable area?

 Wonder no more!
 There is a pod for that: [TTTAttributedLabel](https://github.com/mattt/TTTAttributedLabel#links-and-data-detection) does this for free, plus another number of useful things.

+## The Roadmap

+Now that some of the tricky bits of the implementation are more clear to me we can lay down a battle plan.

+1. Walking skeleton that loads a finite number of posts from the server, showing only the title.
+2. Complete display of the posts data
+3. Load more feature
+4. Minimal network error handling
+5. A bit of UI
+6. Interactive links